Ephemeride Lunaire Parisienne: Method

 ELP gives a series expansion of the orbital elements and the coordinates of the Moon.
 The authors refer to it as a "semi-analytical" theory because they developed their expressions not purely symbolically, but introduced numerical values for orbital constants from the outset; but they also constructed partial derivatives of all terms with respect to these constants, so they could make corrections afterwards to reach the final solution.

 ELP has been fitted not directly to observations, but to the numerical integrations known as the Jet Propulsion Laboratory Development Ephemeris (which includes the Lunar Ephemerides), that in their turn have been fitted to actual astronomical observations.
 ELP was fitted initially to the DE200, but improved parameters have been published up to DE405.

-Even though ELP contains more than 20,000 periodic terms, it is not sufficiently accurate to predict the Moon's position to the centimeter accuracy with which that can be measured by LLR.
+Even though ELP contains more than 20,000 periodic terms, it is not sufficiently accurate to predict the Moon's position to the centimeter accuracy with which it can be measured by LLR.
 An attempt was made to improve the planetary terms with the ELP/MPP02 lunar theory, but heuristic corrections remained necessary.